How Did The Industrialization Contribute To City Growth

 Today, the legacy of industrialization continues to shape city growth patterns around the world.
 While the nature of industry has evolved from manufacturing to services and technology, the underlying dynamics of urbanization remain relevant.

 Data from the United Nations and other organizations indicate that the global urban population is expected to continue growing in the coming decades.
-By 2050, it is projected that two-thirds of the world's population will live in urban areas.
+Also, by 2050, it is projected that two-thirds of the world's population will live in urban areas.
 This trend underscores the importance of understanding the drivers of city growth and developing effective strategies for managing urbanization in a sustainable and equitable manner.
-Furthermore, opinions among urban planners and policymakers vary regarding the optimal approach to city growth.
+What's more, opinions among urban planners and policymakers vary regarding the optimal approach to city growth.
 Some advocate for compact, high-density development, while others favor more dispersed, low-density patterns.
 The debate often revolves around issues such as affordability, transportation, and environmental impact.

 Tips and Expert Advice